-- (1) Duty period during dual-pilots emergency medical service operations is 10 hours. - (2) The crew members may spend maximum eight hours at the controls of an aircraft during the duty period. - (3) The maximum permitted uninterrupted time spent at the controls of an aircraft shall be five hours.
-The minimum obligatory rest after every five hours uninterrupted aircraft operation is two hours. - (4) The crew members during their duty period may perform maximum 30 take-offs during single flight period or 40 take-offs if the operation is performed during two flight periods. - (5) The operator shall specify in the Operations Manual reporting times that realistically reflect the time necessary for safety-related pre-flight duties.
+- (1) Duty period during dual-pilots emergency medical service operations is 10 hours. - (2) The crew members may spend maximum eight hours flight time during the duty period. - (3) The maximum permitted uninterrupted flight time shall be five hours.
+The minimum obligatory rest after every five hours uninterrupted flight time is two hours.

+- (4) The crew members during their duty period may perform maximum 30 take-offs during single flight period or 40 take-offs if the operation is performed during two flight periods. - (5) The operator shall specify in the Operations Manual reporting times that realistically reflect the time necessary for safety-related pre-flight duties.